devforfu/blogapp/pages/2019-01-30-good-old-argparse.md

 <script src="https://gist.github.com/devforfu/bbdb24d107cd818e33e2477657ed6e38.js"></script>

 The critical difference from the previous snippet is lines **9** and **15**, as well as custom type functions defined at lines **54** and **69**.
-The functions take the single argument&mdash;string-typed parameter parsed from the command line.
+The functions take the single argument --- string-typed parameter parsed from the command line.
 Then we verify that the parameter has a valid format, and convert it into an appropriate type.
 The `ArgumentTypeError` exception is raised when something goes wrong, and the parser reports about the issue.

 ```Bash
 $ python typecheck.py -p 1 2 3 4 5 6